Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - Dead fish are removed from containers when loading a saved game.
 - The state of Seaglide, Prawn Suit, and Cyclops lights is now saved.
 - The state of the Seaglide holomap is now saved.
-- The Cyclops lighting state is now saved.
 - The tool you are holding in your hand is now saved when you save your game.

 ### Won't Add